 The most anticipated expansion in Disneyland history is almost here!
 After several years of anticipation, the opening date is set for the brand new Star Wars land at Disneyland.
-Star Wars: Galaxy’s Edge open on May 31, 2019!
+Star Wars: Galaxy’s Edge is officially open!

-Trekaroo has been invited to among the first to explore this incredible new Star Wars themed land, and we are excited to be offering the inside scoop on all there is to see, do, eat, and explore.
+Trekaroo was invited to among the first to explore this incredible new Star Wars land, and we are excited to be offering the inside scoop on all there is to see, do, eat, and explore.

-If you and your family are Star Wars fans, then you’ll want to know all the details of what to expect for the grand opening, and how to secure your reservations.
+If you and your family are Star Wars fans, then you’ll want to know all the details of what to expect at Star Wars: Galaxy’s Edge, and how to secure your reservations.

 If it’s your first time to Disneyland, don’t panic!
 Check out our First Timer’s Guide to Disneyland.

-Star Wars: Rise of the Resistance opens at Disney’s Hollywood Studios at Walt Disney World Resort on August 29th.
+Star Wars: Galaxy’s Edge opens at Disney’s Hollywood Studios at Walt Disney World Resort on August 29th.

 It is Disneyland policy to only allow guests 14 and younger to dress in costume so if you are an adult, leave your Yoda mask at home.
 Outfits inspired by your favorite Star Wars characters are still encouraged.
 The rules are more extensive, so be sure to check the Disneyland Resort costume policy for more details.